metaleap/vscode-appz/libs/go/readme.md

 	ShowWorkspaceFolderPick(options *WorkspaceFolderPickOptions) func(func(*WorkspaceFolder))

 	// Represents the current window's state.
+	//
+	// `return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.
 	State() func(func(WindowState))

 	// An [event](https://code.visualstudio.com/api/references/vscode-api#Event) which fires when the focus state of the current window
 	// changes.
 The value of the event represents whether the window is focused.
+	//
+	// `listener` ── will be invoked whenever this event fires; mandatory, not optional.
+	//
+	// `return` ── A `Disposable` that will unsubscribe `listener` from the `OnDidChangeWindowState` event on `Dispose`.
 	OnDidChangeWindowState(listener func(WindowState)) func(func(*Disposable))

 	// Creates a status bar [item](https://code.visualstudio.com/api/references/vscode-api#StatusBarItem).